848dkn/SLE777/README.md

 print(base_frequencies)
 ```
-###2.4 The Frequency of DNA Bases and Amino Acids in Total Coding Sequences for Both Organisms
 #### Input: The ```alphabetFrequency``` function calculates DNA and amino acid base frequencies in E. coli and Mycoplasma hyopneumoniae coding sequences.
 These frequencies are aggregated and visualized using ```colSums``` and ```ggplot2```.
 #### Output: A data frame of the frequency of DNA bases, amino acids and bar plot of nucleotide and amino acids frequencies between E. coli and Mycoplasma hyopneumoniae.